Chaotic Ana: Production and filming

 Chaotic Ana is Medem's first new narrative film since his 2001 film Sex and Lucia, and his follow-up to the controversial documentary La pelota vasca.
 As with the former, this film has been shot in HD, using the Sony HDC-950.
 The film is a co-production of Medem's own production company Alicia Produce alongside Sogecine and Volcano Films, and it had the participation of TVE, Canal+, and ETB.

 Medem's regular composer Alberto Iglesias could not score the film.

-Filmed in New York, Arizona, Madrid, and the Canary and Balearic islands.
+Shooting locations included Arizona, New York, Madrid, and Fuerteventura.

 This film, and story, was an attempt by director Medem to cope with the deep depression that he was suffering after the tragic accident of his younger sister, Ana, who was killed in a car accident on 28 April 2001 when it was heading towards the wine town of Cariñena, Zaragoza, where an expo of her wax paintings was going to take place.
 Her other brother, Alvaro, was driving the car.
 In her memory, Julio has a daughter named after her.
 As he said: "It is an attempt to escape from my own memories without achieving it as she did".

 Release

-Distributed by Sogepaq, it premiered in Spain in August 2007.
+Distributed by Sogepaq, the film premiered in Spain in August 2007.